 - It prevents the chances of having a bad bite.

-- It prevents the further loss of teeth due to weak gums.
+- It prevents further loss of teeth due to weak gums.

-A crown can be made up of materials such as ceramic, resin or even gold.
-It is mainly used to cover a tooth in order to strengthen it.
+A crown can be made up of materials such as ceramic, resin, or even gold.
+It is mainly used to cover a tooth to strengthen it.
 A crown is used in the following cases:

-- When there's a large amount of filling:A tooth which contains a large amount of filling tends to crack.
+When there's a large amount of filling:A tooth containing a large amount of filling tends to crack.
 In this case, a crown can be used to hold the tooth intact and prevent further damage.

-- To prevent major cracks:When fine cracks appear on a tooth, they tend to get deeper and may result in dental fracture.
-This can be prevented by fixing a crown on such teeth.
+To prevent major cracks:When fine cracks appear on a tooth, they tend to get deeper and may result in a dental fracture.
+Fixing a crown on such teeth can prevent this.

-- To prevent food particles from getting stuck in cracks:Food particles when stuck in dental cracks would cause decaying of the tooth.
+To prevent food particles from getting stuck in cracks:Food particles, when stuck in dental cracks, would cause tooth decay.
 It may cause severe cavities when left unattended.
 A crown is used to prevent this.

-- To give stability to a bridge: When a bridge is fitted, crowns are used on either side in order to give it stability and to hold it in place.
+To give stability to a bridge: When a bridge is fitted, crowns are used on either side to provide stability and hold it in place.

-- To strengthen the teeth after root canal treatment: When a tooth is hollowed out, it is prone to cracks and fracture.
-Crowns are used in order to give more strength to such teeth.
+To strengthen the teeth after root canal treatment: When a tooth is hollowed out, it is prone to cracks and fractures.
+Crowns are used to give more strength to such teeth.